HandsomeHarry/HandsomeHarry.github.io/about.md

 title: About
 ---
 <br>
-*MiniProjects*
+*Welcome to MiniProjects.icu!*
 <br>
 Hello there!
-This is a website about all sorts of weird projects I do, just for fun though, nothing serious
+This is a website about all sorts of random projects I do, just for fun though, nothing serious
 -----

 # Links to projects: